nvuono625/Final_Project/README.md

 	- [Stroke Prediction Dataset](https://github.com/nvuono625/Final_Project/blob/NVuono_Square/Resources/healthcare-dataset-stroke-data-update.csv)

 - Reason they selected the topic
 	- The reason we selected this topic is because it is something that our team was interested in.
-According to the World Health Organization, 11% of total deaths globally are caused by strokes and it would be a benefit to the public to be able to predict the likihood based on personal traits, ie. gender, age, various diseases, smoking status, etc.
+According to the World Health Organization, 11% of total deaths globally are caused by strokes and it would be a benefit to the public to be able to predict the likelihood based on personal traits, ie. gender, age, various diseases, smoking status, etc.

 - Description of the source of data
 	- The dataset is a CSV (Comma Separated Values) file that includes patient's personal information.
 Each line/row of the dataset includes relevant imformation to each patient in a certain sequence separated by commas so that the information can be opened in a application like excel or as a charted dataset.
 The sequence is as follows: